Oktoberfest celebrations: Australia

 In Australia, the universities are notorious in their celebrations of Oktoberfest every year, and as students graduated and moved on, this rolled over into pubs and restaurants in the university areas.
 After the 2012 Oktoberfest Party the University of New South Wales council banned the celebration of the festival on university campus grounds.

 Following the end of many of the university based events a private event company, Nokturnl Events, launched 'Oktoberfest in the Gardens' in the Supreme Court Gardens, Perth on 7 October 2011.
 The event has since expanded to Adelaide, Melbourne and Sydney.
 The event now attracts over 50,000 patrons annually making it the largest Oktoberfest celebration in Australia.

 Royal Melbourne Oktoberfest is held within the world heritage listed Royal Exhibition Building in Melbourne.
 Oktoberfest In The Gardens is held in Melbourne Showgrounds.
 Sydney also have their instalment of this event located within Australian Technology Park.

 The Harmonie German Club, Canberra, holds an Oktoberfest over a three-day period every year in October.
 The festival has been held for over 50 years, and attracts a large number of visitors from Canberra and surrounding regions.
 In 2017 the event moved over the border to Queanbeyan in New South Wales and was held on 27 – 29 October.

 Brisbane celebrates its annual Brisbane Oktoberfest, which is considered Australia's largest German festival.
 It is held over the first two weekends in October and offers a variety of German beers, wines and food, beer hall music and dance and singing performances.

 Since 1984, an annual Oktoberfest celebration has been held in the seaside village of Emu Park on Queensland's Capricorn Coast.
 The event is held in the town's Bell Park and is organised by the local Lions Club.

 Brazil

-In Brazil there are several Oktoberfests around the country, most of them in towns settled by Germans and Austrians in the Southern portion of the country (like the Oktoberfest of Blumenau, the Oktoberfest of Itapiranga, the Oktoberfest of Igrejinha, the Oktoberfest of Santa Cruz do Sul, the Oktoberfest of Rolândia, the Oktoberfest of São Jorge d'Oeste, the Oktoberfest of Ponta Grossa, the Oktoberfest of Marechal Cândido Rondon, among others).
+In Brazil there are several Oktoberfests around the country, most of them in towns settled by Germans and Austrians in the Southern portion of the country (like the Oktoberfest of Blumenau, the OktoberfestMissões of State of Rio Grande do Sul, in the municipality of Cerro Largo, the Oktoberfest of Itapiranga, the Oktoberfest of Igrejinha, the Oktoberfest of Santa Cruz do Sul, the Oktoberfest of Rolândia, the Oktoberfest of São Jorge d'Oeste, the Oktoberfest of Ponta Grossa, the Oktoberfest of Marechal Cândido Rondon, among others).
 There are also Oktoberfests in other portions of the country (like the Oktoberfest in der Altstadt von Olinda, the Oktoberfest Cearense in Guaramiranga, the Oktoberfest do Club Transatlântico and the Oktoberfest do Brooklin in São Paulo, among others).
 The Oktoberfest of Blumenau is one of the largest German festivals around the world, attracting around one million people every year.